What Will You Always Remember? My Thoughts As a High Schooler in 2001.

 I can’t let this day go without sharing my personal thoughts and memories of what happened from my own personal point of view.

-I am of a strange generation that split the gap between the “old days” without technology and the iPhone age in which we currently reside.
+I am of a strange generation that split the gap between the “old days” without technology and the smartphone age in which we currently reside.
 And in 2001, when I was a senior in high school, my generation was splitting the gap between innocent children and grown adults.

-The terrorist attacks of 2001 gave all of a very hard push from naive teen into a somewhat-aware adult, whether we wanted to or not.
+The terrorist attacks of 2001 gave all of a very hard push from naïve teen into a somewhat-aware adult, whether we wanted to or not.
 It was the point where we lost the innocence of childhood and realized what type of people were in this world, and that changed our own world forever.

 I wrote about my thoughts and memories of that day in a freeform fashion, just writing whatever came into my brain.
 It was hard for my fingers to keep up, because once you start typing and those memories start flowing, they won’t stop until they are all out.